jussiyu/bus-stop-ios-swift/README.md

 See [Podfile](Podfile) for specific versions ranges and [Podfile.lock](Podfile.lock) for exact versions used in development and testing.

-In addition a forked AsyncLegacy pod is included as a submodule.

 ## How to compile

 Pods are not included so therefore you need to fetch them by running `pod